 After the war, a much more concerted biocontrol program was launched with the formation of the Commonwealth Prickly Pear Board, jointly funded by the Australian, Queensland and New South Wales governments.
-Surveys in 15 countries from 1920 to 1935 resulted in the importation of 52 insect species for testing in Australia, including to make sure they did not attack native or commercially important plants, and 12 species were released.
+Surveys in 15 countries from 1920 to 1935 resulted in the importation of 52 insect species for testing in Australia, including to make sure they did not attack native or commercially important plants, and 12 species were released.1

 A moth, Cactoblastis cactorum, brought from Argentina in 1925, showed great promise.
-The first 10 million eggs were distributed in 1926-27, and by 1930 some 3 billion eggs had been delivered to landholders in a fleet of 7 trucks.
-By eating the prickly pear flesh and triggering infections that rot the plant, about 2000 Cactoblastis larvae can destroy a medium-sized prickly pear and 25 million can clear a hectare.
-Another effective agent was the sapsucking cochineal bug Dactylopius opuntiae, privately imported in 1921.
-It sold at times for up to £1 per infested segment (about \$20,000 in today's terms).
+The first 10 million eggs were distributed in 1926-27, and by 1930 some 3 billion eggs had been delivered to landholders in a fleet of 7 trucks.^{1,7} By eating the prickly pear flesh and triggering infections that rot the plant, about 2000 Cactoblastis larvae can destroy a medium-sized prickly pear and 25 million can clear a hectare.^{1,2} Another effective agent was the sap-sucking cochineal bug Dactylopius opuntiae, privately imported in 1921.
+It sold at times for up to £1 per infested segment (about \$20,000 in today's terms).1 prosperous endeavour [was] something akin to miraculous,' said a lead researcher.8 In 1936, the Prickly Pear Land Commission declared in its annual report that the 'prickly pear menace has been overcome and the devastation it wrought a short ten years ago is now becoming merely a memory'.1 At least 95% of the prickly pear in Queensland was gone by 1940.2 It is still regarded as the world's most successful biological control program.